DHTMLX/docs-todolist/docs/overview.md

 ![toolbar](assets/search_field.png)

+- a **menu** with a set of controls which allow you to:
+    - sort tasks in the ascending/descending order by the following criteria:
+        - by text
+        - by due date
+        - by completion date
+        - by creation date
+        - by editing date
+    - hide/show completed tasks
-- a **menu** for adding a new project, and renaming or deleting a currently active project
+    - to add a new project, rename or delete a currently active project

 ![toolbar](assets/project_menu.png)